 Walk the last 100 km (the minimum required to earn your Compostela) of the French Way from Saria to Santiago de Compostela in nine walking days at a leisurely pace and take your time to explore the beautiful villages along the route, the local culture and the Galician cuisine.

-Arrival by public bus or private transfer to Sarria.
-Sarria is a small town in Galicia and the last place from which you can start your Camino and collect your Compostela.
-If you arrive early, we strongly recommend to take a taxi (not included) to Samos and visit the Monastery that was founded in the 6th century and has welcomed pilgrims since then.
+Arrival by public bus or private transfer in Sarria.
+Sarria is a small town in Galicia and the last place to start your Camino and collect your Compostela.
+If you arrive early, we strongly recommend taking a taxi (not included) to Samos and visit the Monastery that was founded in the 6th century and has welcomed pilgrims since then.
 The optional walk from Samos to Sarria is 13.8 km.
 You can also book an extra night at Sarria in order to do this beautiful section of the Camino between Samos and Sarria.

 - Walking for the day: 14 km, 3-4 hours – optional walk in case of early arrival

-Setting off to Morgade, you pass Sarria Castle, walking mainly along small country roads and forest tracks.
+Setting off to the small hamlet of Morgade, you pass Sarria Castle, walking mainly along small country roads and forest tracks.
+Visit the beautiful Romanesque church in the village of Barbadelo.

 - Walking for the day: 12 km, 3 hours